 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Friday October 1, 2021

-So these are your Pick 3 Midday results for Friday October 1, 2021:
+Your Pick 3 Midday results for Friday October 1, 2021 are as follows:

 Did you know that?